Skip to main content

 • “There is the chance for replayability since there are two endings and four 'memories' to find, but the latter don't always trigger every playthrough anyway.”

-The monetization of the game is criticized as a blatant cash grab, with users feeling that it lacks effort and quality, akin to simply repackaging an old game without meaningful updates.
+The monetization of the game is criticized as a blatant cash grab, with users feeling that it lacks effort and quality, suggesting it could have been easily emulated on DOSBox instead.

 • “This is a lazy cash grab... just throw the game on DOSBox and call it a day.”

-• “It's frustrating to see a game I was excited about turn into a pay-to-win scheme.”
+• “It's frustrating to see a game I was excited about turn into a pay-to-win model.”

 Reviews indicate that the grinding aspect of the game is characterized by a slow and tedious gameplay experience, which detracts from its overall enjoyment.
-Many players feel that improvements in writing, engine, and puzzle design could enhance the game's longevity and appeal.
+Many players feel that improvements in writing, engine, and puzzle design could enhance the game's appeal and pacing.

-• “If they remade this game with decent writing, a new engine, more puzzles that aren't so tedious and boring, and a better fleshed out story, it would probably age much better in the long run.”
+• “If they remade this game with decent writing, a new engine, more puzzles that aren't so tedious and boring, and a better fleshed out story (not unlike Amnesia: The Dark Descent), it would probably age much better in the long run.”

 The optimization of the game has been criticized for prioritizing content quantity over quality, resulting in slow-paced gameplay and a lack of engaging environments.
 Players feel that the experience is stretched thin, with minimal substance overshadowed by lengthy, uninteresting segments.